getbem/getbem.github.io/readme.md

 })
 ```

-If you miss `base` property, then `extend` and `include` in Jade template will not work.
+If you miss the `base` property then `extend` and `include` in Jade template will not work.

-Again, to build all pages with Jade, we using this code:
+Again, to build all pages with Jade, we are using this code:

 ```js
 gulp.task('html', function () {